 Millennials expect their financial institutions to ‘get them’ – to understand their unique life situation and goals at a given moment, not to pitch generic services based on their age, income, or buyer persona.

-The optimal platform strategy enables businesses to deliver a range of highly relevant value propositions to consumers by leveraging the data they own with services they obtain via ecosystem partners.
+The optimal platform-based business model enables companies to deliver a range of highly relevant value propositions to consumers by leveraging the data they own with services they obtain via ecosystem partners.

-What’s so good about being a platform-based service?
+What’s so good about having a platform-based business model?